eramirez1905/test1/TESTING.rst

 -------------------------

 All tests using an integration are marked with a custom pytest marker ``pytest.mark.integration``.
-The marker has a single parameter - the name of integration.
+The marker has a single parameter - the name of an integration.

 Example of the ``redis`` integration test: